SimonHanYANG/PortraitNet_py3/README.md

 ---
 ## Testing

-In the folder of myTest:
-- you can use `EvalModel.ipynb` to test on testing datasets.
+Test for the image and video:
-- you can use `VideoTest.ipynb` to test on a single image or video.
+- Test for a single image
+`python test.py`
+- Test for a video
+`Coming soon...`

 ---
 ## Visualization